Water supply and sanitation in Haiti

-This article has been written in 2007, with partial updates in later years including most recently in May 2013.
-Please update it further.
-Please also see the French version of the article for further details.

 Haiti faces key challenges in the water supply and sanitation sector:

 Notably, access to public services is very low, their quality is inadequate and public institutions remain very weak despite foreign aid and the government's declared intent to strengthen the sector's institutions.
 Foreign and Haitian NGOs play an important role in the sector, especially in rural and urban slum areas.

 Access

 Haiti's coverage levels in urban and rural areas are the lowest in the hemisphere for both water supply and sanitation.
 Sewer systems and wastewater treatment are nonexistent.